TorchSpatiotemporal/tsl/docs/source/modules/datasets_prototypes.rst

-If your data are timestamped, meaning that each observation is associated with a specific date and time, then you can consider using :class:`~tsl.datasets.prototypes.PandasDataset`, which extends :class:`~tsl.datasets.prototypes.TabularDataset` and provides additional functionalities for temporal data (e.g., :meth:`~tsl.datasets.prototypes.PandasDataset.datetime_encoded`, :meth:`~tsl.datasets.prototypes.PandasDataset.resample`).
+If your data are timestamped, meaning that each observation is associated with a specific date and time, then you can consider using :class:`~tsl.datasets.prototypes.DatetimeDataset`, which extends :class:`~tsl.datasets.prototypes.TabularDataset` and provides additional functionalities for temporal data (e.g., :meth:`~tsl.datasets.prototypes.DatetimeDataset.datetime_encoded`, :meth:`~tsl.datasets.prototypes.DatetimeDataset.resample`).
 This class accepts :class:`~pandas.DataFrame` with index of type :class:`~pandas.DatetimeIndex` and columns of type :class:`~pandas.MultiIndex` (with :obj:`nodes` as the first level and :obj:`channels` as the second) for the :attr:`~tsl.datasets.prototypes.TabularDataset.target`.